- MAP2030 (2021-2030)

 Collaborative approach to implement Controlled Wood in Slovakia

-- Target 12.2 By 2030, achieve the sustainable management and efficient use of natural resources
+- Target 12.2 Achieve sustainable management and efficient use of natural resources

-- Target 15.2 By 2020, promote the implementation of sustainable management of all types of forests, halt deforestation, restore degraded forests and substantially increase afforestation and reforestation globally
+- Target 15.2 Promote the sustainable management of all types of forests, halt deforestation, restore degraded forests and increase afforestation and reforestation globally

-- Target 15.5 Take urgent and significant action to reduce the degradation of natural habitats, halt the loss of biodiversity and, by 2020, protect and prevent the extinction of threatened species
+- Target 15.5 Reduce the degradation of natural habitats, halt the loss of biodiversity and protect and prevent the extinction of threatened species